 Whitehall, London.
 Saturday 5 Nov 2011

 men, women and children were at the protest, calling for freedom for

-Once again there were reports of the army shooting peaceful protesters in
+Once again there were reports of the army shooting peaceful protesters

-with posters reading 'Freedom lies in being bold -
+Syrian government, with posters reading 'Freedom lies in being bold -

 Jarrow March Ends in London